fenrus75/csum_partial/README.md

 since in a real world code flow, the Out of Order engine will always hide latencies -- that is its primary function.

-But just for interest, I made a set of measurements where I put an lfence instruction (which effectively blocks the OOO engine) on either side of the call to the checksum function to measure a worst-case end-to-end latency.
+But just for interest, I made a set of measurements where I put an `lfence` instruction (which effectively fences the OOO engine) on either side of the call to the checksum function to measure a worst-case end-to-end latency.

 The data of this experiment is in the table below: